OritLeshem/playdog-project3/README.md

 Screenshot:

+Technologies Used:
-Technologies Used: Psql, Django, Python, Js, CSS, HTML
+Psql, Django, Python, Js, CSS, HTML
+We dealt with three tables in our database:  Users, Dogs and Events. the app allow the users to see all dogs, all events, and attandence of dogs in each event. create an event or join existing event.

 Getting Started:
 Heroku link: